Security Risk Team

 Business Impact Analysis (BIA) and Critical System Tiering (CST)

 The Business Impact Analysis (BIA) helps determine the systems critical to serving GitLab’s Customers.
-It also helps determine the prioritization of system restoration efforts in the event of a disruption.
+The output of the BIA is the designation of a Critical System Tier (CST) for a new system by the Security Risk Team.

 Asset Inventory Maintenance

 Establishing a complete and accurate inventory of assets is key to the success of GitLab’s Risk Program.
-As such, the Security Risk Team collaborates closely with IT and Business Owners to ensure new systems are added to the Tech Stack and that associated data is maintained via our BIA processes.
+As such, the Security Risk Team collaborates closely with IT and Business Owners to ensure new systems are added to the Tech Stack.

 Function DRI